Python packaging repo

 Create/find a

-with a name of the package (use underscores (_
+.pyfile inmodule_dirwith a name of the package (use underscores (_) instead of hyphens (-) and spaces) -

 Make sure the module you're trying to create/edit follows basic requirements, described here